YuxiangLiu-lyx/BlueBike/README.md

 - **Baseline Model**: We will first establish a simple, non-machine learning baseline.
 This model will use straightforward rules to make predictions, serving as a critical benchmark to measure the effectiveness of our more advanced models

 - **Tree-Based Models**: The ridership data is highly structured, making tree-based models an excellent candidate.
-We will explore ensemble methods like Gradient Boosting (e.g., XGBoost), which are known to perform very well on this type of tabular data
+We will explore ensemble methods like Gradient Boosting (e.g., XGBoost), which are known to perform very well on this type of tabular data.

+To effectively use these models, we will reframe the problem from a time-series task to a standard regression/classification task.
+This involves extensive feature engineering to explicitly extract key information—such as the hour of day, holiday status, station location, and weather conditions—from the raw data.

 - **Deep Learning Models**: To explore alternative patterns in the data, especially potential time-series dependencies, we will also implement a deep learning model.
 This will provide a valuable point of comparison against the performance of the tree-based models